KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 This $1 million P28 simulator was our first simulator experience.
 Although 23 are in use, they do not have the realism of the CAE simulators we would see later.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
-Real "turbine house" can be logged in this simulator.
+While real "turbine house" can be logged in this simulator, apparently, it also causes real motion sickness.
+Ask them about the chickens hanging from the bottom.

 ![](southwest-headquarters-tour-2026/cae-simulator-outside.jpg)

 <!--
-14.2 million

 Etops, Rio
 long, short haul

-Ask them about the chickens hanging from the bottom
-, it also causes real motion sickness
 Sadly, we did learn that only 6% of Southwest pilots are women.
 Southwest supports the Women in Aviation organization and would love to change that.
 -->